 Some governments track their citizens more than others.
 If you worry your government is tracking you, obfuscated servers are the way to go.
 With them, no one will see any “suspicious” VPN use.

 Some universities or schools ban VPN usage.
 In such a case, obfuscation will hide the fact that you’re using privacy-protection tools.
 They cannot block a VPN if they do not know one is being used.

 How can your ISP tell you’re using a VPN?

-Generally, your ISP can do this by looking at the patterns of your traffic.
-All VPNs work in a very similar way – they send your traffic through an encrypted VPN tunnel, which involves multiple layers of protection.
+Generally, your ISP can do this by looking at your traffic patterns.
+All VPN services work similarly – they send your traffic through an encrypted VPN tunnel, which involves multiple layers of protection.
 Since regular online traffic isn’t protected like that, it looks different.
 These differences are how your provider can tell that you’re using a VPN.

 If you don’t have an account yet, creating one is easy!

 Go to the settings